 Some kids love it.
 They can’t wait to get off the bus and hit the books.
 Others might need more downtime between school and homework.
 Keep that in mind, especially when scheduling afterschool activities.
 For some, starting an assignment after a full day of school and then sports/drama/art class and dinner is much too late in the day and will result in tears and meltdowns.
 Yes, I’m referring to kids and parents.

 5. You’re Not Stuck Forever

 Whether your family got assigned a school you don’t like or whether, as the year progresses, you realize the fit isn’t good for either you or your child, you are not obliged to stick it out for the rest of the 6, 9 or 13 years the school runs.

 You can also apply to a different school for the following year.
 If your child is in a Gifted & Talented program and you decide the work is too much, you can try for a General Education seat in the same school they already attend.
-If, on the other hand, your child finds the General Education curriculum too easy, you can apply to have your kid test for Gifted & Talented (be advised, though, that there are much fewer G&T seats at the first grade level, then there are for kindergarten, and you may need to accept a spot further away, in a different school).
+If, on the other hand, your child finds the General Education curriculum too easy, you can apply to have your kid test for Gifted & Talented (be advised, though, that there are fewer G&T seats at the first grade level than there are for kindergarten, and you may need to accept a spot in a different school).

 You can apply to a magnet program, which frequently have seats in older grades, as do some charter schools, or you can check out private schools.
 Because the birthday cutoff for NYC public school kindergarten is December 31, while most private schools maintain a September 1 cutoff, parents who realize being the youngest in the class isn’t good for their child can reapply for kindergarten at a private school.
 It’s not really “repeating” the year, except in name only, as the curriculum is very different.